iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 The changes also arrived to the control flow and an effort was made to tame the once wild `goto`.
-The programmers from that time analysed its most common use cases and created new statements fulfill each of these.
+The programmers from that time analysed its most common use cases and created new statements fulfilling each of these.
 You are probably acquainted to them as
 `for` loops,
 `while` loops,